Are you wondering “Is Shkoder worth visiting?” I’ve got you covered!

 In the surrounding area, you can go hiking in the Albanian Alps, visit traditional villages and enjoy the breathtaking views.

 Shkoder also offers great food experiences.
-There’s a variety of restaurants serving up delicious local dishes, as well as international favorites and lots of vegan options.
+There’s a variety of restaurants serving up delicious local dishes, as well as international favourites and lots of vegan options.

 Although many people simply pass through Shkoder on their way to the mountains or to Montenegro, I think this little city is certainly worth a visit in its own right.